Merzasphor/MWSE/docs/source/types/tes3class.md

 ### `specialization`

 The specialization for the class.
-Maps to the tes3.specialization table.
+Maps to the [`tes3.specialization`](https://mwse.github.io/MWSE/references/specialization-types/) constants table.

 **Returns**: